fhChan/extract_scripts_from_mail/behaviour_detection/readme.txt

-Usage：
+Usage:
+    python tool.py input_dir

+Function：
-[beh_det.py]:	to analyse behaviour_....XML and put results into log
+	to analyse behaviour_....XML and put results into csv

+Note：
-[stat_housecall]:	to analyse behaviour_....XML and put results into csv Basis of analyis includes obfuscation and url_rank.
+	Basis of analyis includes obfuscation and url_rank.

-[houx_cscript.py]:	to let samples run on local host and record the ones that succeed